Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Conclusion

 In this paper, we have studied the influence of the ions on the signal formation in a Micromegas through three complementary and nested approaches: simulations, analytical model, and experimental measurements.
 The frequent back and forth between these approaches iteratively led to a consistent description of the phenomenon.
 When operating at high gain, the detector gets more sensitive to the slow kinematics of the numerous ions produced in the avalanche while at lower gain it mainly detects the intense and abrupt electronic signal.
 Most of the measured observables, the energy aside, are affected by the charge density in the amplification region and depend on the detector gain.

 The implementation of a simulation tool based on this scenario, \texttt{SimuMimac}, yielded to a new interpretation of previously published results. \texttt{SimuMimac} has validated that the measured elongation of fluorine tracks down to $6.3\,\mathrm{keV}$, as well as the empirical correction initially proposed, could be explained by the contribution of the ionic signal.
 It also brought us to the important conclusion that the MIMAC measurements are not altered by an event-based space-charge effect in the presented operating experimental conditions.
 From this point, and relying on an analytical model for the signal formation in a Micromegas, we have proposed a deconvolution of the Flash signal (\textit{i.e.} the induced charge integrated over time) to extract the electronic current from the measurements.
-This method can be applied on any measurements with no prior nor \textit{ad hoc} parameter and has been validated on several experimental data.
+This method can be applied to any measurements with no prior nor \textit{ad hoc} parameter and has been validated on several experimental data.
 It gives access to the time distribution of the primary electrons cloud at the Micromegas grid and its integral is proportional to the energy.
-Once the slow ionic signal is separated from the electronic one, the fine structure of the primary electrons cloud appears and it reveals a typical signature of the first interactions of the particle related to the Bragg peak on nuclear recoil tracks.
-Such a signature can be used for head-tail recognition.
+Once the slow ionic signal is separated from the electronic one, the fine structure of the primary electrons cloud appears and it reveals an asymmetry in the time distribution of the primary charges.
+This asymmetry, being related to the Bragg peak on nuclear recoil tracks, can be used for an event-by-event head-tail recognition.